vanilla-willa/itemized-prices-comparison-google-sheets/README.md

 Using this list of items and the items' corresponding prices as the database, a new sheet with checkboxes is generated.
 Checkmarking a box will retrieve the price from the database; checkmarking multiple boxes will calculate the total of all the checked boxes.
 The total price of all boxes checked will be outputted in the last cell in that row or column.
 <br /> <br />
 There are two main scripts that either generate a script with the categorized items in rows or with the categorized items into columns.
 The categorized items in rows is generally better for vertically-oriented monitors, while the categorized items in columns is generally better for horizontally-oriented monitors.
-<br /> </br>
+<br /> <br />
 Use cases I had in mind were applied to collaborative or personal budgeting (ie. planning an itinerary and comparing total costs for different variations) or summing up IOUs to charge friend(s) one lump sum on Venmo.
 Note: This is by no means an elegant solution.
-Instead, it was a project fueled by personal curiosity of Apps Script (with some level in development + having done VBA and a ton of Excel in previous roles) and being struck by the idea as I watched my partner try to guesstimate expenses for an upcoming trip.
+Instead, it was a project fueled by personal curiosity of Apps Script (with some level in development + having done VBA and a ton of Excel in previous roles) and being struck by the idea as I watched my partner crunch variations of expenses and plans for an upcoming trip.

 ## Features
 Note: This was designed to be published as a private or unlisted add-on.
 But after development, I found that because Google has moved the process of publishing add-ons from the Chrome Web Store to G Suite Marketplace SDK, publishing a private or unlisted add-on (for anyone in any domain to use) is pretty much impossible.
 To publish, there are additional things that need to be submitted, such as a Terms of Service, to go through their approval process.